Shredmetal/llmtest/docs/index.md

 ✨ Test your LLM apps in minutes, not hours

-🚀 CI/CD ready out of the box (Tested in GitHub Actions CI - Please let us know if it just works(tm) in other CI systems)
+🚀 CI ready out of the box (Tested in GitHub Actions CI - Please let us know if it just works(tm) in other CI systems)

 💰 Cost-effective testing solution